-1 After refueling, align the fuel fill cap latch with the slot in the filler neck

-2 Push the fuel fill cap into the filler neck until it snaps closed and locks.

-3 Remove the key and close the lock cover.

-The key cannot be removed if the fuel fill cap is not locked.
+- 1 After refueling, push the fuel fill cap closed until it locks. - 2 Remove the ignition key and close the lock cover. - ► The ignition key cannot be removed if the fuel fill cap is not locked.

 Gasoline is highly flammable and explosive.
 You can be burned or seriously injured when handling fuel.